jeff4/a7/src/pages/posts/67-stats.md

 * Jeff's estimates
 	* 2 billion PA requests a year, calculated from number of physician visits
 	* Total US NHE in 2022 is $4.5 T. [Source: CMS](https://www.cms.gov/data-research/statistics-trends-and-reports/national-health-expenditure-data/nhe-fact-sheet)
 	* $1.3T is the part of the NHE that JH thinks might be subject to PA.
-Sum of two items: $885B (Physician and lcinical services) + $405B (prescription drug spending)
+Sum of two items: $885B (Physician and clinical services) + $405B (prescription drug spending)
 * From NYT video
 	1. Dr. Shikha Jain, oncologist at 1:30: PA impacts every insured person in this country.
 According to CMS, that's about 92% of the US population, aka 300m Americans.
 	1. Dr. Jessica Korman, Gastroerontologist: When prescribing meds, 95% of the time, i need to go through PA (around 1:55)